simonovic86/dune/README.md

 # Basic Query Executor
-In few words, Query Executor runs SELECT queries on top of the PostgreSQL database, specifically BLOCKS table.
+In few words, Query Executor runs arbitrary SELECT queries on top of the PostgreSQL database, specifically BLOCKS table.

 The structure of the BLOCKS table is the following: